cloud-gov/product/Onboarding.md

 ## Tools and project artifacts

 We err on the side of putting data where the public can see it whenever possible.
-Some data might be kept in Google Drive for convenience of commenting, etc. but we consider public GitHub repositories the intended destination whenever possible.
+Some data might be kept in Google Drive for convenience of presentation, commenting, etc. but we consider public GitHub repositories the intended destination whenever possible.

 Several tools are used for project management, but the main one you will probably be using is GitHub, with the addition of the [ZenHub](https://zenhub.io) browser extension to add inline kanban boards, hierarchical issues, and burndown charts.